joavzmo/DC/TaskAnalysis.md

 # Task Analysis

-This document explains the rationale behind the curriculum design of the **Deep Learning in Python** track and lists the main consulted references.
+This document explains the rationale behind the curriculum design of the **Deep Learning in Python** track and lists the main used references.

 ## Track rationale